Economics Major (Undergraduate)

 - Requirements for an Economics major or double major for students who commenced study in their degree prior to 2006 .

-The Economics major is an available option in the following degrees offered by the Business School for students commencing in 2013:
+The Economics major is an available option in the following degrees offered by the Business School:

 - Bachelor of Commerce